jsdelivr/globalping-mcp-server/README.md

 ## What is Globalping?

 [Globalping](https://globalping.io) is a free, public API that provides access to a globally distributed network of probes for monitoring, debugging, and benchmarking internet infrastructure.
-With Globalping, you can run network measurements (ping, traceroute, DNS, MTR, HTTP) from hundreds of locations worldwide.
+With Globalping, you can run network tests (ping, traceroute, DNS, MTR, HTTP) from thousands of locations worldwide.

 ## What is the Globalping MCP Server?